-- Completion of an application packet on PTCAS (www.ptcas.org).
-Candidates with GPA of 3.6 or higher can submit applications by October 15 for consideration for early decision. - 2.
-Have a minimum prerequisite GPA of 3.0, which includes the seven most recent science prerequisite courses along with the most recent course that is not a prerequisite or an internship. - Have a cumulative GPA of 3.0. - Official Transcripts of all colleges attended sent to PTCAS (baccalaureate degree transcript if achieved). - 5.
+- 2. Have a minimum science prerequisite GPA of 3.0, which includes the eight most recent science prerequisite courses. - 3.
+Have a cumulative GPA of 3.0. - 4.
+Official Transcripts of all colleges attended sent to PTCAS (baccalaureate degree transcript if achieved). - 5.
 GRE scores sent to PTCAS.
 The Mercy College GRE Physical Therapy Code is 0656.
 This is different than Mercy College's general GRE code.
-Mercy's required minimum for the GRE analytical writing section is a 3.0. - Volunteer/work experience forms demonstrating at least eighty hours of volunteer or work-related experience.
-The volunteer hours must be in a minimum of two different settings.

-- 7. Two references on the Mercy College Physical Therapy Recommendation Form (one letter should be from a registered physical therapist or a work supervisor and one letter should be from an instructor of a prerequisite course).
+Mercy's required minimum for the GRE analytical writing section is a 3.0. - 6.
+Volunteer/work experience forms demonstrating at least eighty hours of volunteer or work-related experience.
+The volunteer hours must be in a minimum of two different settings. - 7.
+Two references on the Mercy College Physical Therapy Recommendation Form (one letter should be from a registered physical therapist or a work supervisor and one letter should be from an instructor of a prerequisite course).
 The recommendations should give evidence of academic and professional qualifications for graduate study, and should be no more than one year old. - 8.
 Students with foreign credentials and whose first language is not English are required to complete six credits of college-level English composition to satisfy the dual degree requirements and complete the TOEFL (as per college policy). - 9.
 On site Interview